Toggle: English / Spanish

 The goal of treatment is to control pain.
 Over-the-counter painkillers such as aspirin and acetaminophen (Tylenol) are not very effective for relieving glossopharyngeal neuralgia.

-The most effective drugs are antiseizure medications, such as carbamazepine, gabapentin, pregabalin, and phenytoin.
-Some antidepressants, such as amitriptyline or nortriptyline, may help certain people.
+The most effective drugs are antiseizure medications.
+Antidepressants may help certain people.

 In severe cases, when pain is difficult to treat, surgery to take pressure off the glossopharyngeal nerve may be needed.
 This is called microvascular decompression.
 Or, the nerve can be cut (rhizotomy).
 Both surgeries are generally considered effective.
 If a cause of the neuralgia is found, treatment should control the underlying problem.